 Even if respondents don’t have to fill in their name, they may be concerned about their identity being discovered due to their IP address, email address, etc. Be sure to inform them at the start of the survey that their identity will remain completely anonymous, otherwise, you’ll likely get fewer responses.

 3. Use a Secure Survey Platform.

 Sure, you may not ask a respondent’s name, but to create an anonymous survey you also need to look at other questions that can make it easy to determine their identity as well, such as job title.
 Including these types of questions can make respondents hesitant to respond honestly, or respond at all.

 This isn’t always possible, for example, if you’re a small business surveying employees.
 However, in general, the more surveys you send, the more anonymous they become because it will be more difficult for someone to pinpoint who may have said what.

 Want to know how to get anonymous feedback?
 Use an anonymous feedback tool from SurveyLegend!
-Anonymous surveys are one of the best ways to get honest answers to your company’s burning questions.
+Anonymous surveys are one of the best ways to get honest answers to your company’s burning questions—just be sure to follow the five tips in this blog when creating your anonymous survey online.
 It’s easy to get started, and our beautiful surveys are easy to create!
-Take a look at some of these templates designed to get you the feedback you want:
+Take a look at some of these templates designed to get you the anonymous feedback you want:

 - Product feedback template